MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/apply-updates-on-premises.md

 > The application of updates requires downtime for your environment.
 Therefore, no business transactions can be performed in the environment during the update.
 When you complete the following steps, verify that the system isn't being used, and that an official downtime notice has been communicated to all system users.

 ### Prerequisites
-- Before you begin, complete a full backup of the MR, AX, and SSRS databases.
+- Before you begin, complete a full backup of the Management Reporter (MR), Microsoft Dynamics AX, and Microsoft SQL Server Reporting Services (SSRS databases).
 Although the code is restored through LCS, the database must be manually restored to help guarantee that there is no data loss.
 - Update you environment to the latest build of Platform update 12.
 - Update the local agent to the latest version.
 For more information, see [Update the local agent](../lifecycle-services/update-local-agent.md).
 - Depending on the type of update, complete the following steps to generate a deployable package: